 The wired connection of the DT 1770 PRO doesn’t have any latency and are suitable for watching video content and gaming.

 The Beyerdynamic DT 1770 PRO are well-built critical listening headphones.
 They are quite comfortable but might be too tight for some right out of the box.
 Their closed-back design helps deliver more bass than the open-back DT 1990 PRO, but more prone to inconsistencies.
 They look and feel premium, but their sound quality isn’t very different than the lower-end DT 770, and the DT 1770 are significantly more expensive, and the investment might not be worth it.
-See our recommendations for the best audiophile headphones.
+See our recommendations for the best audiophile headphones, the best closed-back headphones, and the best headphones for studio use.

 The Beyerdynamic DT 1770 PRO are better-built headphones than the Beyerdynamic DT 770 model thanks to their detachable cable, but overall, for the price difference, the DT 770 offer better value.
 Both sound signatures of these headphones are very similar, and their design is basically the same.
 You do get a big hard case and an extra straight detachable cable with the DT 1770, but that’s about it.